Medically reviewed on Aug 27, 2018

 What you can do

-- Log your typical daily activity, including how often, long and hard you play sports or do other activities that tax your elbow.
+- Your typical daily activity, including how often, long and hard you play sports or do other activities that tax your elbow.
 Note whether you've recently changed the frequency, intensity or method of your workouts.

-- Jot down recent injuries that could have damaged your elbow.
+- Recent injuries that could have damaged your elbow.

 - Are there other possible causes?